-The Remote Setup wizard is located on the Host Integration Tools CD-ROM and must be installed on a Windows computer.
-The Host Integration Tools User Guide provides detailed information about using the full capabilities of the Remote Setup Wizard.
+The Remote Setup wizard is located on the Host Integration Tools CD-ROM and must be installed on a Windows or a Linux computer.
+The Host Integration Tools User Guide provides detailed information about using the full capabilities of the Remote Setup wizard.

-To run the Remote Setup Wizard, follow these steps:
+To run the Remote Setup wizard, follow these steps:

-- 1. Use a computer that meets the requirements in Choose a Configuration Method on page 15. - 2.
+- 1. Use a computer that meets the requirements in Choose a Configuration Method on page 17. - 2.
 Obtain the Host Integration Tools CD-ROM from the shipping box, or download the Host Integration Tools kit from the support website. - 3.
-Install the Remote Setup Wizard following the instructions in the Host Integration Tools documentation. - Start the Remote Setup Wizard by clicking: Start, Programs, EqualLogic, Remote Setup Wizard - 5.
+Install the Remote Setup wizard following the instructions in the Host Integration Tools documentation. - 4.
+Start the Remote Setup wizard by clicking: Start, Programs, EqualLogic, Remote Setup Wizard - 5.
 In the Welcome dialog box, select Initialize a PS Series array and click Next.

 Note: If you cannot contact the array, check the network configuration.
-You may need to use the setup utility to configure the software.
+You might need to use the setup utility to configure the software.

-- 6. Select the array that you want to initialize and click Next. - 7.
-In the Initialize Array dialog box, enter the array configuration from Table 6 and choose to create a group or join an existing group.
+- 6. Select the array that you want to initialize and click Next. - In the Initialize Array dialog box, enter the array configuration from Collect Configuration Information on page 17 and choose to create a group or join an existing group.
 Then, click Next. - 8.
-In the Create a New Group or Join an Existing Group dialog box, enter the group configuration from Table 7 and click Next. - 9.
+In the Create a New Group or Join an Existing Group dialog box, enter the group configuration information and click Next. - 9.
 Click Finish to exit the wizard.

 If you added the array to an existing group, you must set the member's RAID policy in order to use the disk storage.
-Go to Set the Member RAID Policy on page 18.
+Go to Set the Member RAID Policy on page 21.

-If you created a new group, go to Chapter 5, Storage Allocation.
+If you created a new group, go to Storage Allocation on page 23.